 Common Questions About Spraying Lacquer

-What pressure should I set on my HVLP spray gun for lacquer?
+What air pressure should I set on my HVLP spray gun for lacquer?

-To balance control and get enough lacquer onto your piece, the air pressure needs to be between 20 and 25 PSI.
-Individual models may vary, so test it out on a spare piece of wood or cardboard before moving on to your main project.
+You can set air pressure on HVLP gun between 20 and 25 PSI.
+Individual models may vary, so test spraying lacquer on a spare piece of wood or cardboard before moving on to your main project.

 What HVLP tip size is best for lacquer paint?

 The optimal HVLP tip size for lacquer paint is a 1.8mm air cap.
-It’s large enough for a good amount of lacquer to get through but not so wide that you’ll get tons of overspray.
 A clean 1.8mm will give you that flawless finish you’re looking for.

 How do I get a smooth lacquer finish with an HVLP sprayer?

-Achieving a perfectly smooth lacquer finish requires thorough wood prep, a dust-free atmosphere, a clean HVLP paint sprayer, proper pressure, and even application.
-That might sound like a tall order, but it's easier than you might think when you have the right tools and the know-how.
+Smooth lacquer finish requires thorough wood prep, a dust-free atmosphere, a clean HVLP paint sprayer, proper pressure, and even application.

 Conclusion